 Elon Musk and Grimes Attend The Met Gala

-Before 2018, Elon Musk was a merely the CEO of Tesla (the electric car company) and SpaceX (the private interplanetary travel company).
+Before 2018, Elon Musk was merely the CEO of Tesla (the electric car company) and SpaceX (the private interplanetary travel company).
 After 2018, well, who knows.
 Along with a string of strange incidents—including the time where he publicly smoked marijuana on Joe Rogan’s podcast, spawning erroneous reports that he would lose his security clearance—showing up to the Met Gala with the musician Grimes was one of the more memorable acts Mr. Musk engaged in.
-Dressed like extras a nightmarish episode of Star Trek, the pair turned heads—especially with the Tesla-logo that Grimes arrived sporting tightly around her neck.
+Dressed like extras from a nightmarish episode of Star Trek, the pair turned heads—especially with the Tesla-logo that Grimes arrived sporting tightly around her neck.

 Kim’s Awkward Lying Pose

 Kim Kardashian‘s yearly shutdown of the internet occurred in August of this year, when she tweeted out a picture of herself lying awkwardly on a bed while wearing her husband’s new “Yeezy” sneakers.
 The pose—in which she appears to have just fallen—was found so strange that the internet couldn’t help but make it into a pop culture trend and a seemingly infinite array of memes.
 As one Instagram user wrote, “This has got to be the most awkward picture i have ever seen [sic].”

 The “In My Feelings” Challenge